hiibolt/niu-metis-documentation/src/chapter_2_2_2.md

 mpirun -np 2 -hostfile $PBS_NODEFILE $BIN
 ```

 Let's note two things.
 Firstly, we aren't using `cargo run` here, we're actually building a binary with the release profile.
-This is important because not only is a binary required by `mpirun`, but a binary built this way is significantly better optimised.
+This is important because not only is a binary required by `mpirun`, but a binary built this way is significantly better optimized.

 Secondly, we must coordinate that we're asking for 2 MPI processes in **two** places:
 - The PBS directive (`select=2`)
-- `mpirun` (`-np 2`)
+- `mpirun` with (`-np 2`)

 ### Final Results